-- v.
-If the subject's affirmative activity meets the criteria above, delegated lenders (for loans processed under their delegated authority)must usethe following procedure: - (a) The Subject Individual must complete and sign the 912.
-The lender must ensure that the following items are completed correctly, as incomplete Forms 912 will be returned to the lender: - (i) Applicant's Social Security number; - (ii) Applicant's date of birth;

-(iii)Applicant must provide specific information about each charge including the date, city and state where charged;
+- (ii) In using this authority, SBA Express and Patriot Express lenders must secure and submit a completed 912 to SBA using the following procedure: - (a) The Subject Individual must complete and sign the 912.
+The lender must ensure that the following items are completed correctly, as incomplete Forms 912 will be returned to the lender: - (i) Applicant's Social Security number; - (ii) Applicant's date of birth; - (iii) Applicant must provide specific information about each charge including the date, city and state where charged; - (iv) Applicant must be very specific on the disposition of each charge.
+For example, if probation was the disposition, specify for which charge(s) and for how long; - (v) Signature Block: Must be signed and dated within 90 days of the submission to SBA; - (b) Lender must insert the SBA Servicing Office that will service the loan after it is processed by the SLPC; - (c) Include the lender's address, telephone number, and contact person;

-- (iv) Applicant must be very specific on the disposition of each charge.
-For example, if probation was the disposition, specify for which charge(s) and for how long; - (v) Signature Block: Must be signed and dated within 90 days of the submission to SBA; - (vi)Lender must insert the SBA Servicing Center that will service the loan after it is processed by the LGPC; - (vii) Include the lender's address, telephone number, and contact person; - (viii) Lender must check, sign, and date the "Fingerprints waived" box and the "Clear For Processing" box; - (b) Lender must submit one copy of the 912 to the OIG/OSO at 409 3rd Street, SW, Washington DC 20416 and retain the original copy of the 912 in the loan file.
+- (d) Lender must check, sign, and date the "Fingerprints waived" box and the "Clear For Processing" box; - (e) Lender must submit one copy of the 912 to the OIG/OSO at 409 3rd Street, SW, Washington DC 20416 and retain the original copy of the 912 in the loan file.